 Kim approaches her work with college students and those that support them with the heart of an advocate and is committed to the advancement of communities of care on college campuses across the country.

-Dr. Keith Ellis has been recognized nationally as a leader and expert in hazing prevention, risk management education, and commitment to safe and healthy student services and experiences.
-Keith brings passion to the topic of prevention education and community change and has led workshops for students and professionals across the United States.
-Keith joined the faculty of the Interdisciplinary Institute for Hazing Prevention in 2010 and uses this platform to engage participants in conversations of research, partnership, policy development, and the application of prevention science to the topic of hazing.
+Keith has served as a consultant and speaker as a member of the NovakTalks! group since 2012 and has been a faculty member for the Interdisciplinary Institute for Hazing Prevention since 2010.
+At IIHP, Keith uses this platform to engage participants in conversations of research, partnership, policy development, and the application of prevention science to the topic of hazing.
 Keith’s goal in this work is to help students, faculty, and staff create environments where each party can come together in partnership and shared responsibility.

 Dr. Linda Langford is an independent consultant specializing in campus- and community-based prevention, strategic planning, health communications, and program evaluation, with special interests in violence prevention, substance abuse prevention, mental health promotion, environmental approaches to prevention, practitioner-researcher collaborations, and translating research to practice.